WaiYanNyeinNaing/OpenCV_Git_WaiYanNyeinNaing/opencv/lesson_1_rgb_hsv/readme.md

-Tutorial for how to split image into RGB and HSV channels.
+# Tutorial of how to split Image into 6 different channels (R,G,B,H,S,V) .

 # Requirement
 - opencv